Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Place the RDS instance in a public subnet and an IAM Lambda function outside the VPC.
 Schedule the Lambda function to run every 3 months to rotate the secrets.
 - [x] Place the RDS instance in a private subnet and an IAM Lambda function inside the VPC in the private subnet.
 Configure the private subnet to use a NAT gateway.
 Schedule the Lambda function to run every 3 months to rotate the secrets.
 - [ ] Place the RDS instance in a private subnet and an IAM Lambda function outside the VPC.
 Configure the private subnet to use an internet gateway.
-Schedule the Lambda function to run every 3 months lo rotate the secrets.
+Schedule the Lambda function to run every 3 months to rotate the secrets.
 - [ ] Place the RDS instance in a private subnet and an IAM Lambda function inside the VPC in the private subnet.
 Schedule the Lambda function to run quarterly to rotate the secrets.
 - [x] Place the RDS instance in a private subnet and an IAM Lambda function inside the VPC in the private subnet.
 Configure a Secrets Manager interface endpoint.
 Schedule the Lambda function to run every 3 months to rotate the secrets.